-The Selwyn Substation will be located approximately 35.5 km south-east of the township of Selwyn and 23 km north-west of Cannington Mine.
-Selwyn Substation will provide switched connections between the incoming 220 kV transmission line circuits from the Dajarra Road Substation and the Cannington Mine Substation.
-The Selwyn Substation will also include two 220/132 kV transformers and a 132 kV bus supplying the Mount Dore Mine connection.
+The Selwyn Substation will be located approximately 6 km west of the abandoned mining township of Selwyn.
+Selwyn Substation will be a transmission node with two 220/132 kV transformers and a 132 kV bus supplying the Woodya Connection and providing a connection point for energy consumers such as Mount Dore Mine.